redis/redis/README.md

 Script
 ---

-The script unit is compose of 3 units
+The script unit is composed of 3 units:
-* `script.c` - integration of scripts with Redis (commands execution, set replication/resp, ..)
+* `script.c` - integration of scripts with Redis (commands execution, set replication/resp, ...)
 * `script_lua.c` - responsible to execute Lua code, uses script.c to interact with Redis from within the Lua code.
 * `function_lua.c` - contains the Lua engine implementation, uses script_lua.c to execute the Lua code.
 * `functions.c` - contains Redis Functions implementation (FUNCTION command), uses functions_lua.c if the function it wants to invoke needs the Lua engine.